Thorinair/ThoriTrack-VRCFT-For-Valve-Index/guide/README.md

 ![Assembly 02](img/02.jpg?raw=true)

 To get a better preview of the camera, grab one of the printed `EyeRing_Top_L` lens parts and insert the camera into it like on the image below.
 Then bring it close to your eye as if it was the lens of your Index.
 Use this as the proper focusing image and make any adjustments until you get a clear image.
+Repeat this process for both cameras to get good clear image.

 ![Assembly 03](img/03.jpg?raw=true)

 ![Assembly 04](img/04.jpg?raw=true)

-Repeat this process for both cameras to get good clear image.

 ## 4. Building The Eye Tracking Assembly

-This is the main module that goes on the front of the headset.
-We will assemble it first.
+This is the main assembly that goes on the front of the headset.
+We will build it first.

 Begin by soldering together the V4 Lite board.
 Follow the [Official Guide](https://docs.eyetrackvr.dev/how_to_build/led_setup#wiring-up-v4-lite) for this.
 You want to use the resistor for Dual Eye setup.
 In addition to the guide, also solder in 3 sets of 2x1 header pins.
 This will allow you to unplug stuff easier.